rnium/supplies/README.md

   You can customize the `nginx.conf` file to meet your requirements.
 For production deployment, ensure you configure the server hostname and implement other necessary security optimizations.

 - **Odoo Configuration:**
-  The `odoo.conf` file is available for adjustments.
+  The `odoodocker.conf` file is available for adjustments.
 Modify it according to your deployment environment or performance needs.

 - **Docker Compose:**
   Feel free to edit the `docker-compose.yml` file to change service configurations, add volumes, or update environment variables.